steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 You should find the right path for your project and everything is ready.

-Test in your virtual machien console with
+Test in your virtual machine console with

 ```console
 $sudo systemctl start your-domain.tld.service.
 ```

-That will make your [Rocket] or other framework you use to compile production files and serve them to port instead of you.
+That will make your Rocket or any web framework you use to compile production files and serve them to port instead of you.

 You may visit your domain your-domain.tld at this point.